A guide to secular funerals

 - Celebrant.
 Since there’s no religious affiliation, anyone the family deems a good choice can act as a funeral celebrant.
 For example, they can be a respected member of the community or a close friend of the deceased.
 Funeral directors can provide guidance with this decision.

 Finally, secular funerals offer many original ways to honour someone’s memory.
-Organizing a group donation to a worthy cause is a popular option.
+Organising a group donation to a worthy cause is a popular option.

 Simple funerals and cemetery monuments in the GTA